 Prediabetes is very important to control - and it’s more common than you think.
 According to the CDC, 1 in 3 American adults have prediabetes.
 And 90% of those who have it don’t know they have prediabetes.
 Prediabetes (also called metabolic syndrome) can cause high blood sugar, high blood pressure, low LDL, high triglycerides, and excess belly fat around the waist.

 According to Dr. Ford Brewer, MD, MPH, there is a lot of evidence showing that this condition can cause a heart attack, stroke, eye damage, and several other diseases.
 It is a major cause of plaque and cardiovascular inflammation, which means that it can increase your risk of heart attack and stroke.

 2. Exercise regularly

-A sedentary lifestyle (i.e., one that includes little or no exercise) has been shown to double the risk of heart disease.
-Even thirty minutes per day of low-impact exercise can dramatically improve your heart health, as well as ameliorate risk factors for heart disease like obesity, excess body weight, high blood pressure, and improve blood cholesterol levels.
+A sedentary lifestyle (one that includes little or no exercise) has been shown to double the risk of heart disease.
+Even thirty minutes per day of low-impact exercise like walking can dramatically improve your heart health, as well as lower risk factors for heart disease like obesity, excess body weight, high blood pressure and high blood cholesterol levels.

 Remember, the heart is a muscle.
 Just as lifting weights causes the muscles in your arms, legs, and trunk to strengthen and become more durable, cardiovascular exertion through jogging, biking, swimming, or rowing can strengthen the heart muscle, increasing its ability to do its job.